-When offered hoverflies with varying levels of mimetic accuracy, and non-mimetic flies, in the laboratory, spiders with prior experience of P. dominula were slightly less likely to kill prey (63.6 % of 129) than spiders without such experience (72.3 % of 130), but this effect was not significant (binomial GLM: $\chi^2_1 = 2.354$, p = 0.125).
-The probability that a spider killed a prey item was significantly affected by taxon ($\chi^2_1 = 36.714$, p < 0.001; see Figure 4), with the relatively accurate mimic C. intermedium being killed least often, and the non-mimetic fly F. canicularis being killed most often.
-Spider sex did not significantly affect the probability of prey being killed ($\chi^2_1 = 3.145$, p = 0.076).
-None of the interactions among the main effects on the probability that spiders killed a prey item was significant (p > 0.3 in all cases).
-It is worth noting that, whilst most prey taxa were attacked at similar frequencies in the two treatments, the most accurate mimic taxon was about half as likely to be attacked by spiders if they had previously been exposed to P. dominula.
-However, when the data were reanalysed with a mixed model, there was no significant effect of mimetic accuracy on the probability of prey being killed (binomial GLMM: $\chi^2_1 = 2.674$, p = 0.102) and no significant interactions involving accuracy (p > 0.1 in all cases).
+When offered hoverflies with varying levels of mimetic accuracy, and nonmimetic flies, in the laboratory, spiders with prior experience of P dominula were slightly less likely to kill prey (63.6% of 129) than spiders without such experience (72.3% of 130), but this effect was not significant (binomial GLM: $\chi_1^2 = 2.354$, P = 0.125).
+The probability that a spider killed a prey item was significantly affected by taxon ($\chi_1^2 = 36.714$, P < 0.001; see Figure 4), with the relatively accurate mimic C. intermedium being killed least often, and the nonmimetic fly F canicularis being killed most often.
+Spider sex did not significantly affect the probability of prey being killed

+$(\chi_1^2=3.145,\,P=0.076)$.
+None of the interactions among the main effects on the probability that spiders killed a prey item was significant (P>0.3) in all cases.
+It is worth noting that, although most prey taxa were attacked at similar frequencies in the 2 treatments, the most accurate mimic taxon was about half as likely to be attacked by spiders if they had previously been exposed to P dominula.
+However, when the data were reanalyzed with a mixed model, there was no significant effect of mimetic accuracy on the probability of prey being killed (binomial GLMM: $\chi_1^2=2.674,\,P=0.102$) and no significant interactions involving accuracy (P>0.1) in all cases).
 Tests of the other main effects and interactions in the mixed model yielded qualitatively identical results to the GLM (results not shown).